Branko (DJ): Career

 He has worked with artists like Santigold and Anik Khan, as well as M.I.A., with whom he worked on her 2016 album AIM.

 Branko also oversees a monthly radio show on NTS, Enchufada Na Zona, which is broadcast live from the label's headquarters in Lisbon, and formed the inspiration for a compilation of the same name.

-He performed as one of the interval acts, along with Sara Tavares, Mayra de Andrade e Dino D'Santiago, during the final of the Eurovision Song Contest 2018, which was held in Lisbon.
+He performed as one of the interval acts, along with Sara Tavares, Mayra de Andrade and Dino D'Santiago, during the final of the Eurovision Song Contest 2018, which was held in Lisbon.

 Branko's second solo album 'Nosso' was announced on 22 Jan 2019 by Rolling Stone Magazine.
 It features collaborations with Sango, Cosima, Mallu Magalhães, Dino d'Santiago, Catalina García of Monsieur Periné, Pierre Kwenders, Miles From Kinshasa, Umi Copper, PEDRO and Dengue Dengue Dengue.

+In 2024 Branko released a new single, "Slide", featuring Jay Prince building up for the release of the album SOMA in March of the same year.